Nucleomics-VIB/pb-16S-nf_tutorial/README.md

 The code should be installed from the original github.

-The **[Zymo_pb-16S-nf.pdf](https://github.com/Nucleomics-VIB/pb-16S-nf_tutorial/blob/main/Zymo_pb-16S-nf.pdf)** document describes installing and running the pipeline on 5 samples produced in the lab.
+The **[Zymo_pb-16S-nf.pdf](https://github.com/Nucleomics-VIB/pb-16S-nf_tutorial/blob/main/Zymo_pb-16S-nf.pdf)** document describes installing and running the pipeline on 5 samples produced in the lab and using v0.4 of the pipeline (https://github.com/PacificBiosciences/pb-16S-nf/commit/b2d55b3464994c1026227d1624758c193d3c2b1e).
 It rephrases most of the content of the original repo and comments on the used tools.

+# Where to go next?

+Please start by reading the full information present on teh source github repo.

 The full list of ``pb-16S-nf nextflow`` commands for that pipeline can be obtained with the comamnd: